abhishekmishra/abhishekmishra.github.io/_posts/2018-02-15-gcloud-docker-ubuntu-virtualbox.md

 [Github multiple ssh keys](https://gist.github.com/jexchan/2351996)

 ## Copy the VM before using it
-Take a backup of the VM folder if you have space, so that you don't need to go through the deployment again.
+Take a backup of the VM folder if you have space, so that you don't need to go through these steps again.
 You can just start from a clean copy where all tools are setup.